Point of Sale

 But these tactics are risky business.
 You could chase away customers and lose quality servers and bartenders – which isn’t ideal in an industry as competitive as the restaurant industry.

-So if raising prices and firing staff aren’t the best solutions, what is?
+So if raising prices and firing staff aren’t the best solutions, what are they?

 Here are five practical strategies you can use right now to help you deal with rising restaurant minimum wage: